InfinityCollaborations/HashCode-2017/GoogleHashCode2017/README.md

 Practice problem for the Google HashCode 2017.

 ##Effectiveness's for v0.02
-Slicing of: example, small, medium slices took  10m 39 seconds on a MacBookPro
+Slicing of: example, small, medium slices took 2 Minutes on the Dell Workstation (
 Results:
  * example 6
  * small 30
  * medium 33037
- * big - too long to slicing.
-Was ran once from  the commit and took about 20 hours.(a desktop PC with an Intel-I54670K)
+ * big - Was ran clustered
+ from  the commit and took 18.18 Minutes Accurateley Displaying a principle of the slicing method .(A Reurbished Experimental Workstation from Dell (Dell Precision M4800 (Nvidia K2100M Quadro GPU )

 * original assignment - [Task.pdf](./documentation/TaskDescription.pdf)
 * [input data sets](./inputDataSets)

 ##Prerequisites
 * Java 1.8
 * maven 3